snltd/SexyMF/README.md

 This software will allow you to query and control SMF managed services through an HTTP API.

-It runs as a Node.js process, listening on port 9206 for requests, which it passes on to SMF via calls to the normal userland commands like svcs(1), `svccfg(1M)` and `svcadm(1M)`.
+It runs as a Node.js process, listening for HTTP requests, which it passes on to SMF via calls to the normal userland commands like `svcs(1)`, `svccfg(1M)` and `svcadm(1M)`.
 Responses are sent as JSON.

-Where possible, the URIs used to access the API should mimic the SMF commands with which the user is already familiar.
+Where possible, the URIs used to access the API try to mimic the SMF commands with which the user should already be familiar.

 SexyMF should be compatible with any SunOS system running SMF.
 This includes Sun Solaris 10, Oracle Solaris 11, and Illumos derivatives such as SmartOS and OmniOS.
+Some features dealing with non-global zones may be quicker to appear for Illumos OSes, as they have a more complete interface to SMF, making things easier to implement.

 If you only want to query service properties, run the program as any non-root user.
 If you wish to be able to stop, start, or modify properties, you will need